code-chandan/MechaGrip/journal.md

 ---

 ### July 16th BOM Lock & Render
-Sat down and finalized the BOM.
-Found most parts on Amazon.
-Final model render looks insane.
+finally sat down n finished the BOM found most of the parts on amazon after way too much scrolling. some were weirdly expensive for no reason but we move

+also did the final render in fusion and omg it looks insane. like lowkey poster worthy

-Time sunk: 2.5 hours
+time sunk: 2.5 hrs
+brain fried: yes

 | Image | Description |
 |-------|-------------|